MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 **Details**

 When the client is a JavaScript code running in the user's browser, the implicit grant flow is used.
-The token granting the client application access to the Kusto service is provided immediately following a successful authentication as part of the redirect URI (in a URI fragment); no refresh token is given in this flow, so the client can't cache the token for prolonged periods of time and reuse it.
+The token granting the client application access to the Azure Data Explorer service is provided immediately following a successful authentication as part of the redirect URI (in a URI fragment); no refresh token is given in this flow, so the client can't cache the token for prolonged periods of time and reuse it.

 Like in the native client flow, there should be  two AAD applications (Server and Client) with a configured relationship between them.